Reflections of a Tutor Who Just Took the Digital SAT

 2. Math

-The Math questions within each module generally flow from simpler to more complex, so it’s best to tackle the questions in the order presented.
-However, skip problems you don’t know how to solve – or that you know will take you a long time – and return to them later.
-Remember, the digital SAT has a mark-for-review tool enabling you to easily find your skipped questions later.
+Remember, the digital SAT test has a mark-for-review tool enabling you to easily find your skipped questions later.
 Once you have solved all the problems you know, go back to the ones you skipped and try a few different strategies: plug in the answer choices, use nice numbers, or try eliminating answer choices that are not realistic.
-Do not leave any multiple-choice questions unanswered; always make a guess – but don’t waste time guessing on a student-produced response question if you don’t know how to solve it.

 Know the rules for inputting the student-produced responses – and know them before test day!
 You don’t want to waste time on the test day by reading the rules, and you also don’t want to get a question wrong because you formatted the answer incorrectly.
 Pay attention to any question-specific directions that ask you to convert to a different unit or round your final answer.

 Your familiarity with the built-in Desmos calculator is invaluable; you not only need to know how to use the functions in Desmos, but you also need to know which problems you should and should not use Desmos.
 This tool can save you a lot of time when used correctly ‒ especially on questions involving linear equations, quadratic equations, systems of equations, and graphing – allowing you to spend more time on harder questions or questions on which you cannot use Desmos.
-Beware, however, that Desmos can take more time to do simpler operations, and for these calculations, also having a personal handheld calculator is important.

 The math section covers a range of topics from pre-algebra to trigonometry, with a significant emphasis on critical thinking and translating word problems into equations—both essential skills for success.
 Practice these skills with questions from the College Board before the test, but make sure to also know your foundational concepts and formulas.